 Joyas International Holdings Limited (the "Company") was incorporated in Bermuda as an exempted company with limited liability under the Companies Act 1981 of Bermuda on 4 October 2006.
 The registered office of the Company is located at Victoria Place 5th Floor, 31 Victoria Street, Hamilton HM10, Bermuda and its principal place of business is located at Rm 1415, Leighton Centre, 77 Leighton Road, Causeway Bay, Hong Kong.
 The Company's shares have been listed on the Singapore Exchange Securities Trading Limited ("SGX-ST") since 13 March 2008.
-On 5 May 2016, the listing of the Company's shares was transferred from the Main Board to Catalist of the SGX-ST.
+On 5 May 2016, the listing of the Company's shares was transferred from the Mainboard to the Catalist of the SGX-ST.

 The principal activity of the Company is investment holding.
-The principal activities of the subsidiaries are disclosed in Note 5 to the financial statements.
+The principal activities of the subsidiaries are disclosed in Note 3 to the financial statements.
 The directors consider the ultimate holding company to be Joyas Investment Group Limited, a company incorporated in the British Virgin Islands (the "BVI").

-The financial statements are presented in Hong Kong Dollar ("HK\$"), which is the Company's functional currency and all financial information presented in Hong Kong Dollar are rounded to the nearest thousand ("HK\$") except when otherwise indicated.
+The financial statements are presented in Hong Kong Dollar ("HK\$"), which is the Company's functional currency and all financial information presented in Hong Kong Dollar are rounded to the nearest thousand ("HK\$'000") except when otherwise indicated.

-The consolidated financial statements of the Group and the statement of financial position of the Company for the financial year ended 31 December 2023 were approved for issue by the board of directors on 5 April 2024.
+The consolidated financial statements of the Group and the statement of financial position of the Company for the financial year ended 31 December 2024 were approved for issue by the Board on 9 April 2025.